kovidgoyal/kitty/docs/kittens/hints.rst

    select that hint or press :kbd:`Enter` or :kbd:`Space` to select the empty hint.

+For mouse lovers, the hints kitten also allows you to click on any matched text to select it instead of typing the hint character.

 The hints kitten is very powerful to see more detailed help on its various options and modes of operation, see below.
 You can use these options to create mappings in :file:`kitty.conf` to select various different text